spahl/redis-completion/docs/api.rst

         before being stored in the index.
 Best when used in conjunction with :py:meth:`search_json`.

+    .. py:method:: exists(obj_id)

+        :param obj_id: a unique identifier for the object

+        Checks if the given object exists in the index

     .. py:method:: remove(obj_id)

         :param obj_id: a unique identifier for the object